 29 May Overcoming A Victim Mentality

-Before I begin this piece, I want to clearly state that actual victims of horrific abuse from narcissists, criminals and injuries exist and those people should receive the support and services they need to overcome these traumatic events.
+Let’s talk about victim mentality.
+Before I begin this piece, I want to clearly state that actual victims of horrific abuse from narcissists, criminals, and injuries exist.
+Those people should receive the support and services they need to overcome these traumatic events.
 This is not about those forms of victimhood.

 The occasions when this tendency is most likely to arise within us is when we are being asked to stretch outside our comfort zone and being challenged in some way by the world or by others.
-The identity we position ourselves within can lean heavily on past experience and give us a sense of stuckness and hence we can feel victimised and incapable of moving forward to overcome the challenge.
+The identity we position ourselves within can lean heavily on past experiences.
+In turn, giving us a sense of stuckness.
+Hence, we can feel victimised and incapable of moving forward to overcome the challenge.

 As my friend Kevin Flanagan says, words are like spells and each time we use a word we have to understand the deeper meaning of the word.
 Everyone will have their own connotations of various words but let’s look at the word victim.

-Derived from Latin ‘victima’, in the late 15th century the word was used to describe a creature killed as part of a religious sacrifice.
-The word has now come to be defined as ‘a person harmed, injured, or killed as a result of a crime, accident, or other event or action’.
+Derived from the Latin ‘victima’, in the late 15th century the word was used to describe a creature killed as part of a religious sacrifice.
+The word has now come to be defined as a person harmed, injured, or killed as a result of a crime, accident, or other event or action.

-You can see from this that it’s easy to take liberties in applying this definition of victim to ourselves and any events or actions that might occur in our lives.
-I will attempt to show you why in many cases, considering ourselves through this lens doesn’t help us move forward to achieve what we want.
+You can see from this that it’s easy to take liberties applying this definition of victim to ourselves.
+It can relate to any events or actions that might occur in our lives.
+I’ll attempt to show you why in many cases, using this lens doesn’t help us move forward or achieve what we want.

-I recall the moment of my life when I was deep in addiction to drugs and gaming and I really felt like I was dealt a bad hand in life.
-I was unhappy with where I was working and I didn’t see a clear path towards anything meaningful on the horizon.
+Recalling the moment in my life when I was deep into drugs and gaming.
+I really felt like I was dealt a bad hand in life.
+The unhappiness with where I was working.
+I didn’t see a clear path toward anything meaningful on the horizon.

 I was viewing myself and my circumstances through this victim lens and felt rejected by the world and totally powerless to do anything to improve my situation.
 That was the lie I had accepted at the time.